Triomphi/Analytics-Projects/README.md

 # Analytics-Projects
-This repository contains a list of personal Data Analytics Projects
+This repository contains a list of some Projects done during my Data Analytics Course at Turing College